Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 ### Build Tools

 You'll probably have seen the following terms used quite a bit, so we'll go over the basics of what they do and how to use them.
+These commands work only in directories with your projects and require special files to tell them how to work and which dependencies to install.

+- NPM is for the frontend, and it requires the package.json file
+- Maven is for the backend, and it requires the pom.xml file

 #### npm